 Over the years there has been an increase in the number of TV shows being watched.
 Having said that, millennials will definitely agree there are certain TV shows from the yesteryears that simply cannot be competed with in terms of humor and content.
-One show in particular that stands unmatched is Seinfeld, and in this article we have sorted out some of the best seinfeld episodes.
+One show in particular that stands unmatched is Seinfeld.
+In this article, we have sorted out some of the best Seinfeld episodes.

-Here is a list of the top 10 episodes of one of the best liked TV shows:
+Here is a list of the 10 best Seinfeld episodes ever.

 10. The Limo S3 E19

 Jerry and George are generally not considered men of adventure yet in a bold move George lies about his identity to score a free ride to Madison Square Garden.
 But little do they know, the person whose identity they stole is a prominent Neo Nazi and the limo is taking them to a protest where George has to deliver a speech.
 Probably one of the strangest things to happen to the gang!

 Jerry and Elaine are out for dinner with Kramer and his girlfriend who can only be described as a “low talker.”
 So when Jerry mentions he will be on The Today Show to talk about a charity project he inadvertently agrees to wear a shirt designed by the girlfriend simply because he couldn’t hear her.
 Jerry wearing a puffy pirate shirt will always be a sight for sore eyes.
 Meanwhile, George has to move in with his parents who are constantly on his case about getting a job.
 He somehow lands a job as a hand model but nothing can never end well, especially when both the storylines end up mixing.